SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 5. generates optional rendered Help reference pages
 6. syncs `frontend/help/` to `/opt/otp-relay/frontend/help/`

 Manual deployment is only needed for emergency/debug work.
-Normal maintainers should not SSH into the Pi to rebuild or copy Help Docs files.
+Normal maintainers should not SSH into the server to rebuild or copy Help Docs files.

 ## Update server-managed files